What is Cloudflare and Complete Cloudflare installation tutorial

 On the next screen, you can configure some basic settings for how it works.

-Before choosing the Full option, make sure your WordPress site is up to date using HTTPS.
-All you have to do is update your WordPress site URLs.
+Before choosing the Full option, ensure your WordPress site is up to date using HTTPS by updating its URLs.

 After making the changes, click Done.